 You have 2 ways to handle this common issue: either by disabling image hotlinking or changing the file permissions of the upload folder.

 WordPress image hotlinking refers to a form of image theft when users include your image URL in another site’s content instead of downloading the image and then reuploading it.
 Consequently, hotlinking steals your bandwidth and slows down your site which affects the website’s performance and causes a “Could not load image” error.

 To disable image hotlinking, you need to:

 - Log into your cPanel account

-- Open the Hotlink Protection option
+- Open the “Hotlink Protection” option

-- Unable the option
+- Disable the option

-Once installing and activating PDA Gold, head to the general settings page and enable the feature Prevent Image Hotlinking under the Other Security Options section.
+Once you have installed and activated the plugin, head to the general settings page and enable the feature “Prevent Image Hotlinking“ under the “Other Security Options” section.
 That’s it!

-#2 Check File Permissions
+Step 2: Check File Permissions

-- Log in to your FTP account
+- Logging into your FTP account

 Do Images Display on Your WordPress Site Now?